Antonio Nardini

 Antonio Nardini (7 February 1922 – 5 March 2020) was an Italian historian and author.

 Nardini was an Italian Alpini officer during the Second World War.

 Nardini worked as a researcher, founder and president of the Group Ricerche storiche archeologiche and was Director of the local section of Istituto Storico Lucchese.
 Nardini helped organize photographic exhibitions about the Italian poet Giovanni Pascoli (1985) and about Italian colonial wars (1986).
-Nardini was a member and historic consultant of the magazine «L’ora di Barga» and covered various public and administrative officials, such as Counsellor of the Ospedale San Francesco di Barga and President of Artisans of Barga.
+Nardini was a member and historic consultant of the magazine «L’ora di Barga» and covered various public and administrative officials, such as Counsellor of the Ospedale San Francesco of Barga and President of Artisans of Barga.
 He died in March 2020 at the age of 98.